|

 William Norman (1904 - 1984).
 They became inseparable friends

-By 1992 her arthritis progressed so far that she was unable to paint.
+By 1992 her arthritis had progressed so far that she was unable to paint.
 On September 21, 2000 she passed away in her sleep.